viperML/home/content/blog/channels-to-flakes.md

 }
 ```

 With the `flake.lock`, it defines the `rev` of nixpkgs that your configuration will use.
-But that ends there, as **any tool that doesn't use  that rev, will use some other nixpkgs rev**.
+But that ends there, as **any tool that doesn't use  that revision, will use some other nixpkgs rev**.

 For example, non-flake tools such as `nix-shell` will use the channels, and `nix` tools will use the registry.

-To begin with, you will want to pass your inputs to the nixos or home-manager module system.
+First of all, you will want to pass your inputs to the nixos or home-manager module system.
 This is very simple, and while we are at it, pass your entire `inputs`.

 ```nix
 # flake.nix